Jack-KW/Swift/TextKit2/Padding for Text Rendering.md

 }
 ```

-Since I didn't found any better solution than the above one, I temporarily adopted it in my app.
+Since I didn't find any better solution than the above, I temporarily adopted it in my app.

-The padding is set in the view controller:
+The padding value is set in the view controller:

 ```swift
 class TextDocumentViewController {